kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 ## Overview

-If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `ApplyRemaining` workflow step to filter out selected resources and apply remaining.
+If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `apply-remaining` workflow step to filter out selected resources and apply remaining.

-In this guide, you will learn how to apply remaining resources via `ApplyRemaining` in WorkflowStepDefinition.
+In this guide, you will learn how to apply remaining resources via `apply-remaining` in `Workflow`.

-## Apply Base Definitions
+## Apply Application

+Apply the following `Application` with workflow step type of `apply-remaining`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1